PacktPublishing/iOS-14-Programming-for-Beginner-Fifth-Edition/README.md

 [YouTube](https://www.youtube.com/playlist?list=PLeLcvrwLe185F_1WQm7HyUuM3Vbn6PEVf)

 ### Errata

-* Page 423: After point 2, a code block is missing.
-The code block is as follows:
+* Page 423: Point 2 should be as follows:

+The UITableViewDelegate method that is triggered when a user taps a row in the table view is tableView(_:didSelectRowAt:).
+Add this method between the extension's curly braces.
+It should look like the following:

 ```
 //MARK: UITableViewDelegate